Your editorial, ‘a Hong Kong crackdown would be a tragic error’ (August 15) reaches the right conclusion but it does not propose viable means to

 Tim’s books have been described as critical to understanding China by the World Economic Forum and Fortune Magazine.
 Time Magazine called his first book, Mr China, ‘an instant classic’ and it was translated into fifteen languages.

-Tim’s aim is to contribute to a better understanding of China so that Westerners can engage, cooperate and compete more effectively.
+Tim’s aim is to contribute to a better understanding of China so that Westerners can engage and maximise their effectiveness there.
 He is a Senior Research Associate at the Cambridge University China Forum.

 The Financial Times Shanghai correspondent wrote of his later book, Chinese Rules;